peterhinch/micropython_ra8875/docs/GUI.md

 # RA8875 GUI

+V0.21 16th April 2021 Add ScaleCtrl and ScaleLog widgets.
-v0.20 4th Nov 2020 Add Pad and Scale widgets.
+V0.20 4th Nov 2020 Add Pad and Scale widgets.
 V0.19 Beta 13th June 2020 Supports (and requires) uasyncio V3.
-V0.18 Beta 1st September 2019.

 This is a simple event driven touch GUI interface for MicroPython targets used with RA8875 based colour displays.
 It uses `uasyncio` for scheduling.
 It has